-Currently, Hulu with Live TV runs on Apple TV, Xbox One, Chromecast, iOS, and Android.
+Currently, Hulu with Live TV runs on Apple TV, Amazon Fire TV devices, newer Roku players (see the compatibility list here), Xbox One, Chromecast, iOS, and Android.
 Live TV subscribers can still use Hulu’s on-demand service on a longer list of devices.
 The service also includes access to a handful of cable-authenticated apps, but the limited device support for live channels is one reason Hulu has applied a beta tag for now.

 How Hulu Works

 As for the experience of using Hulu with Live TV, it’s at once gorgeous, empowering, and utterly overwhelming.

 Top-level navigation splits into three main sections: The “Home” section focuses on recommendations and quick access to recently-watched programming.
 The “My Stuff” section pulls in all the channels, shows, and movies that you’ve marked as favorites, including both on-demand and DVR content.
 The “Browse” section is a catch-all for everything else, including genres and a full channel list.